 Net carbs: 13 g

 Nutrition: 270 calories, 13 g fat, 1.25 g saturated fat, 280 mg sodium, 19 g carbs, 6 g fiber, 11 g sugar, 19 g protein

-Though a pack of apples and a grilled chicken salad with oil and vinegar may not sound like the most exciting meal at Subway, it’s one that will keep you on track with your low-carb plan and help accelerate your weight loss.
+Though a pack of apples and a grilled chicken salad with oil and vinegar may not sound like the most exciting meal at Subway, it's one that will keep you on track with your low carb snacks and meal plan to help accelerate your weight loss.
 The veggies are packed with fiber and water, two nutrients that help boost satiety, and the extra virgin olive oil increases blood levels of serotonin, a hormone that keeps hunger pangs at bay — and diet-derailing junk food off of your plate.

 Premium Asian Salad with Grilled Chicken with Half Packet Low Fat Sesame Ginger Dressing

 Nutrition: 310 calories, 10.25 g fat, 1 g saturated fat, 940 mg sodium, 19 g carbs, 5.5 g fiber, 14.5 g sugar, 31.5 g protein